The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 The data says otherwise.

-Google holds 89.98% of global search market share as of February 2026.
-AI chatbots don't even appear in StatCounter's search engine rankings.
-Google grew 21.64% in 2024, reaching 5 trillion annual searches.
-Google receives 373 times more searches than ChatGPT.
+As of February 2026, Google holds 90.01% of global search market share.
+AI chatbots don't even show up in StatCounter's search engine rankings.
+And Google isn't shrinking.
+It grew 21.64% in 2024 to 5 trillion searches a year, and it gets 373 times more searches than ChatGPT.
+For every one search on ChatGPT, there are 373 on Google.

-In February 2024, Gartner predicted that traditional search engine volume would drop 25% by 2026 due to AI.
+Back in February 2024, Gartner predicted AI would cut traditional search volume 25% by 2026.
 The opposite happened.
+Search grew.

-SparkToro's research across 41 websites with significant search activity found AI tools account for 3.2% of total search activity.
-Amazon, Bing, and YouTube all receive more desktop search activity than ChatGPT.
-95% of Americans still use traditional search engines monthly.
-And when users adopt ChatGPT, their Google usage actually increases rather than decreases.
+SparkToro looked at 41 websites with serious search activity and found AI tools make up 3.2% of all search.
+Amazon, Bing, and YouTube each pull more desktop search than ChatGPT.
+95% of Americans still use a normal search engine every month.
+And the strange part: when people start using ChatGPT, their Google use goes up, not down.
+The two don't cannibalize each other.
+People just search more.

 Fishkin puts it directly: "The 'AI vs. Search' narrative is largely made-up by media and influencers seeking attention, rather than an accurate reflection of reality."

-This doesn't mean AI search doesn't matter.
-It's growing.
-The visitors it sends are valuable.
-But it represents a tiny fraction of where your traffic actually comes from.
-Spending $200-500 a month on a specialized dashboard for 0.15% of web traffic, when your analytics tool already shows you that traffic, is a solution in search of a problem.
+None of this means AI search doesn't matter.
+It's growing, and the visitors it sends are good ones.
+But it's still a sliver of where your traffic comes from.
+Paying $200 to $500 a month for a special dashboard to watch 0.15% of web traffic, when your own analytics already shows you that traffic for free, is a solution hunting for a problem.

 What gets measured gets managed (into the ground)

-There's a law in economics called Goodhart's Law: "When a measure becomes a target, it ceases to be a good measure."
+There's a rule in economics called Goodhart's Law: "When a measure becomes a target, it ceases to be a good measure."

-If you measure "visibility in AI responses," you'll optimize for AI responses.
-You'll restructure your content to be more easily summarized.
-You'll add the statistics, quotes, and citations that research suggests make AI more likely to mention you.
-You'll create content that gives AI better raw material to work with.
+Measure "visibility in AI responses" and you'll start writing for AI responses.
+You'll chop your pages into bits a chatbot can quote.
+You'll bolt on the stats, quotes, and citations that research says make AI more likely to mention you.
+In other words, you'll feed the AI better raw material.

-The alternative is to measure what actually matters: did someone visit, and what did they do?
+The way out is to measure the thing that pays the bills.
+Did someone visit, and what did they do?

-Scroll depth tells you if people read your content.
-Session duration tells you if they stayed.
+Scroll depth tells you if people read the page.
+Session duration tells you if they stuck around.
 Conversion tracking tells you if they acted.
-These are observed behaviors, not modeled estimates.
-They connect directly to business outcomes.
+These are observed behaviors, not modeled guesses.
+They tie straight to money.

 ↓